 I often trade ideas with other artists about booth setup—especially tips on where we get our "stuff".
 I thought it would be helpful to jot down some notes on my display and tell you where everything comes from.

 The structure from which I hang drapes and set up lighting is a tent frame without the canopy—super light, easy to set up and fits easily in the station wagon.
 I use a Caravan Canopy steel frame.

 The grid walls are by Graphic Display Systems.
 I have seven panels that I use with flat bases for indoor events.

 The lights are artist's clamp lamps with Viribright 6500K LED bulbs.
 I would prefer a true full-spectrum light like you might get from a halogen bulb, but the advantage of these is that they don't get hot.
 The wiring gets routed to a power strip in the back of the booth so I can easily flip the lights on and off.

 The floor is Alessco "softwoods" trade show flooring.
 It covers the front part of the booth where the public stands (the storage area at the back is left uncovered).
 It makes the booth look a bit more upscale and reflects a warm light back on the artwork.

-The drapes hang from 1/2" electrical conduit which is cut into 5' lengths so they fit in the car.
-I join them with standard connectors which can be screwed together.
+One such change is that I now use drapes that hang from 1/2" electrical conduit.
+The conduit is cut into 5' lengths so it fits in the car and is joined with standard connectors which can be screwed together.
 They rest on the tent frame support bars.
 You can buy the conduit and fittings at most hardware stores.